-BOOK REVIEW: MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I BY GARY KOKA
+BOOK REVIEW: MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I BY GARY KOCA

 A MINOR SPOILER BOOK REVIEW:

-MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I by Gary Koka
+MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I by Gary Koca

 Photo by Chris Mich